 74.7% of the population has malocclusion.
-Some of the main reasons for a malocclusion are:
+Some of the main reasons for malocclusion are:

-The size of the jaw and the general shape of the teeth run in families.
+The jaw size and the teeth’ general shape run in families.
 And it can make the difference in how much room there is for the teeth to come in.

 My brother got my dad’s larger jaw and my mother’s smaller teeth, so he had enough room for all his teeth.
 Because of his genes, his teeth came in perfectly straight, and he didn’t need any orthodontic treatment.
 The lucky guy!